boscoh/pdbstruct/README.md

 `pdbstruct` provides a set of tools for fast protein analysis in python.
 Current tools:

-1. `pdbstruct hollow --help` - generates fake atoms to facilitate high resolution display of voids, pockets and channels.
+1. `pdbstruct hollow` or `hollow` - generates hollow atoms to facilitate hi-res display of voids, pockets and channels.
-2. `pdbstruct volume --help` - volume calculator and generator of fake atoms that fill the space.
+2. `pdbstruct volume` - volume calculator and generator of fake atoms that fill the space.
-3. `pdstruct asa --help` - ASA calculator and saves a PDB/CIF file with ASA in the bfactor column.
+3. `pdstruct asa` - ASA calculator and saves a PDB/CIF file with ASA in the bfactor column.

 This was formerly known as [Hollow](https://github.com/boscoh/hollow) but significant improvements resulted in a more general package, which is capable of forming a foundation for efficient protein analysis: